-Prior to the adoption of ASC 606, the Company expensed in the period, all commissions paid to its internal and external sales representatives the Company employs and to its customers for generating new contracts.
-With the adoption of ASC 606 as of December 1, 2018, the Company capitalizes commissions that are incremental in obtaining customer contracts and the costs incurred to fulfill a customer contract if those costs are not within the scope of another topic within the accounting literature and meet the specified criteria.
+The Company capitalizes commissions that are incremental in obtaining customer contracts and the costs incurred to fulfill a customer contract if those costs are not within the scope of another topic within the accounting literature and meet the specified criteria.
 These costs are deferred in other current or long-term assets and are expensed to selling, general and administrative expenses as the Company satisfies the performance obligations by transferring the service to the customer.
 These assets will be periodically assessed for impairment.
 As a practical expedient, the Company elected to recognize the incremental costs of obtaining its annual contracts as an expense when incurred, as the amortization period of the asset recognized would have been one year.

 The Company has determined that payments under the Company's refer-a-friend program ("RAF program") are incremental costs of obtaining a contract as they provide an incentive for existing customers to refer new customers to the Company and is referred to as commission.
 The amount paid under the RAF program (either through issuance of credits to customers or check payments) which exceeds the typical commission payment to a sales representative is recorded as a reduction to revenue under ASC 606.
-During the twelve months ended November 30, 2020 and November 30, 2019, the Company recorded \$49,609 and \$35,300, respectively, in commission payments to customers under the RAF program as a reduction to revenue.
-As of December 1, 2018, the Company capitalized \$329,231 in incremental contract acquisition costs related to contracts that were not completed, net of the cumulative amortization expense of \$66,533 through the adoption date.
-The Company did not record any impairment losses in relation to costs capitalized.
-For the twelve months ended November 30, 2020 and November 30, 2019, the Company capitalized additional contract acquisition costs of \$89,471 and \$87,518, respectively, net of amortization expense.
+During the twelve months ended November 30, 2021 and November 30, 2020, the Company recorded \$49,378 and \$49,609, respectively, in commission payments to customers under the RAF program as a reduction to revenue.
+For the twelve months ended November 30, 2021 and November 30, 2020, the Company capitalized additional contract acquisition costs of \$95,168 and \$89,471, respectively, net of amortization expense.

-b) Public banking revenue
+b)Public banking revenue

-The Company sells and provides units not likely to be of therapeutic use for research to qualified organizations and companies operating under Institutional Review Board approval.
+The Company sells cord blood units to the National Marrow Donor program ("NMDP") which distributes the cord blood units to transplant centers located in the United States and around the world.
 Control is transferred at the point in time when the shipment has occurred, at which time, the Company records revenue.